ABOUT THE FLAT FILE PROJECT

 The portfolio review with Jane Deering lasts approximately 1 hour.
 Artists should plan to bring 15 – 20 pieces of actual artwork (in a portfolio) to the review.
 Along with the work, include a resume, short statement, list of works for review (including title, date, dimensions, and medium) and digital files of the works being reviewed in jpeg format and at least 72 dpi (dots per inch) for including on the Jane Deering Gallery website.
 If possible, digital files at 5 x 7 inches and 300 dpi in a jpeg format would be useful as this will allow for print publication.
 If the artist would like to also bring images of additional works not being reviewed, do so on a separate CD.
 Printouts of additional works at 8.5 x 11 inches are also useful.
 A word of caution : works incorporating charcoal or pastel are very fragile ; please consider this before presenting works in these media for the Project.

-Work accepted will be consigned to The Flat File Project for the period January - May.
-This may be extended for a duration of twelve months.
+Work accepted will be consigned to The Flat File Project for an agreed period.
 Consigned works are limited in size to 30 x 22 inches and under.
 Each work must be in an archival clear plastic sleeve.
 An excellent and very inexpensive resource for these sleeves is www.clearbags.com.
 At the end of the consignment period, the artist is asked to schedule a new review.
 Interested persons can visit Jane Deering gallery during normal gallery hours and view artwork in the flat files.